There are a number of options when it comes to paying for your assisted living costs. Our guide sets out the options to paying for care

 a) Make a Will

 This will help ensure you determine what happens to your assets.
 If you don’t make a will the government will decide what happens to your money and assets.
-You can read more about what will writing services offer here.
+Remember that with a will, you can name your heirs or beneficiaries and designate which properties go to each of them after your death, thereby giving you peace of mind about their financial future.

 b) Create a Lasting Power of Attorney